Q-1. What

 plants.
 The current global CO2 release

-from bio-ethanol plants is about 60 million metric tons per year
+from bio-ethanol plants is over 60 million metric tons per year

 and growing rapidly.
 Emissions from bio-ethanol will